• Search

 • Ughill Farm Habitats

-• Ughill Farm in The Press
+• Ughill Farm News

 Internationally Important Habitat

 Ughill Farm lies within the Sheffield Lakeland Landscape area.
-It is 132 hectares and comprises a mixture of ‘improved’ pasture, rough pasture, woodland and stream corridor, an old quarry (now a mosaic heath habitat with a small water body) and a piece of land that is part of the Eastern Moors Site of Special Scientific Interest (SSSI) and Special Protection Area (SPA).
+It is 132 hectares and comprises a mixture of ‘improved’ pasture, rough pasture, woodland and stream corridor, an old quarry now a mosaic heath habitat with a small water body and a piece of land that is part of the Eastern Moors Site of Special Scientific Interest (SSSI) and Special Protection Area (SPA).

-Ughill Farm includes primary habitats of European importance including dry heaths, blanket bogs and old sessile oak woods as well as habitat for several upland breeding species, including birds of prey, waders and migratory birds such as merlin, golden plover and dunlin.
-The farm is also partially designated under the Countryside Stewardship agri-environment scheme as a priority area for Upland Breeding Birds which are currently in decline including curlew, lapwing and snipe.
+Ughill Farm includes primary habitats of European importance including two areas of upland dwarf shrub heath designated as Sites of Special Scientific Interest (SSSI) as important habitat for breeding waders and much of the farm is designated under the Countryside Stewardship agri-environment scheme as a priority area for Upland Breeding Birds which are currently in decline including curlew, lapwing and snipe.

 Golden plover Pluvialis apricaria Profile of an adult on open moorland.
 Shetland Islands, Scotland, UK Photographer.Andrew Parkinson